EricMFink/ProfessionalResponsibility/_questions/FairnessQuestions.md

 Attorney represents D in his murder trial.
 D tells Attorney that he (D) intends to lie when he testifies at trial.
 Attorney is convinced that D will lie.

-- What are Attorney’s ethical obligations?
+- What are Attorney's ethical obligations?
 - Assume Attorney tells D that if D lies on the stand, Attorney will inform the judge.
 D testifies but does not lie.
 D is convicted.
 Does D have a valid ineffective assistance of counsel claim?
 - Assume D has already testified and, at the next break, tells Attorney that he (D) lied on the stand.
-What are Attorney’s ethical obligations?
+What are Attorney's ethical obligations?
 - What if D informed Attorney of the perjury two years after the trial (and all appeals) ended?

 ### Question 19

 Attorney represents D in his murder trial.
 Attorney reasonably believes—but does not know for sure—that D will lie if called to testify.

-What are Attorney’s ethical obligations?
+What are Attorney's ethical obligations?

 ### Question 20